 We also suggest sharing a copy of your resume with this person so he/she has some perspective on the full arc of your career.
 And last but not least: Stay in touch.
 We find that most recommenders are deadline-oriented, so make sure your recommender knows your application timing.

 7. Respond to Our Short Answer Questions

-For the 2019–20 application cycle, we will again feature multiple short answer questions.
+In our Executive MBA application process, we feature multiple short answer questions.
 Why multiple questions?
 To allow you a broader platform to showcase your background and personality.
 These questions are a great opportunity for you to help the Darden Admissions Committee understand who you are and who you will be at Darden.

 Remember: We are not reading your responses with a prescribed or “right” answer in mind.
 We want to get to know you, not us.
 These questions are our opportunity to begin to get a sense of your voice, your perspective, your experiences and your writing ability.
 In fact, how you choose to answer a particular question is often as insightful as what you choose to write about.
 The best essay responses are those that are responsive to the question but also authentic and genuine.
 Whenever possible, show don’t tell.